Adventures in Bug Land

 We need your albumin”

-Suddenly, Alison was back where started from, startled to find herself still alive.
+Suddenly, Angela was back where started from, startled to find herself still alive.
 After a few seconds, she realized she must have dozed off.
 Then she saw a bug that looked a lot like Shamus slowly crawling on her arm.
 It was green.